Kevinjojo2003/Sentiment-Enhanced-Stock-Market-Prediction/README.md

+# This is only for Education Purposes and Should not only rely on single information before investing

 # 📈 AI Stock Market Prediction & Analysis App

 This Streamlit-based AI application allows users to predict stock prices, analyze technical indicators, detect chart patterns, and access real-time financial news — all powered by LSTM deep learning models, Gemini chatbot integration, and edge detection via computer vision.